lj020326/ansible-datacenter/docs/ansible-multiple-yaml-inventories/example4/README.md

         environment_test: {}
 ```

-The 'ntp_client' group is defined using the children group of 'environment_test'.
+The 'ntp_client' group is defined with the children group of 'environment_test'.

 Note that the 'ntp_client' group includes the 8 admin machines already included in the 'ntp_server' group.
 This overlap can be addressed by making sure that the 'ntp_server' group is excluded for the respective plays that only mean to target the 'ntp_client' machines.
 This will be demonstrated in the following verifications section.